toitware/secure-home/level3/python/README.md

 First, install `pyhton3` and `pip3`

-If you are on Windows, follow the setup guide [here](https://mothergeo-py.readthedocs.io/en/latest/development/how-to/venv-win.html).
+Option A: If you are on Windows, follow the setup guide [here](https://mothergeo-py.readthedocs.io/en/latest/development/how-to/venv-win.html).

-On MacOS and Linux, follow the steps below:
+Option B: On MacOS and Linux, follow the steps below:

 Install `virtualenv`: